You are here

 - industry - through faster market access and lower costs

 - regulators in our region - through the sharing of best practice and expertise

-- regulators in OECD countries - through reduced workloads and less duplication.
+- regulators in Organisation for Economic Co-operation and Development (OECD) countries - through reduced workloads and less duplication.

-We will continue to actively participate in fora that bring together regulators from across the world and provide the opportunities to collaborate and influence international regulatory policy.
-Closer to home, we are working with counterpart regulators in the Indo-Pacific region and Pacific Island countries in programs aimed at strengthening regulatory capacity and ensuring access to medicines of assured quality.
+We will continue to actively participate in fora that brings together regulators from across the world and provides opportunities to collaborate and influence international regulatory policy.

 |Improved public health and safety||